-A Baby and Toddler group was set up in the church seven years ago.
+A Baby and Toddler group was set up in the church eight years ago and is run by a team of helpers from the church and local community.
 Around 10-20 families attend each week for an informal session of play, snacks and a short time of singing at the end.
 Sessions are promoted on Facebook by one of the mums.